poey11/ITISDEV-MP/README.md

 • `npm run eject` If you need to customize the build configuration and dependencies Note: This is a one-way operation.
 Once you eject, you can't go back!

 ##### Additional Information
-• Frontend: The frontend is built with React.
+• Framework: The framework being used is React.
 For more information about React, visit the official documentation.
 • Backend: The backend is located in the backend directory.
 Ensure you have the necessary dependencies installed by running npm run install-server.